Homegear/Homegear-Doc/Homegear-Z-Wave/source/configuration.rst

 .. highlight:: bash

+.. note:: If you used the communication module with some other software and added devices to it, you might need first to unpair the devices with that software and maybe even reset the communication module.
+Alternatively you may reset the devices manually and also reset the communication device from homegear.
+Homegear might be able to recognize and create the devices already added, at startup, but if they are added securely with a different key, that will not work.

 z-wave.conf
 ***********

-The configuration file for the Z-Wave module, ``z-wave.conf``, can be found in Homegear's family configuration directory (default: /etc/homegear/families).
+The configuration file for the Z-Wave module, ``z-wave.conf``, can be found in Homegear's family configuration directory (default: ``/etc/homegear/families``).
 In this file, you can configure the communication modules used to communicate with Z-Wave devices.

 Communication Modules
 *********************